Information for Foster Youth

 If you are a foster youth in the State of California, you should know about the rights and protections available to you under the law.

-You should also be aware of the duties and responsibilities your attorney (also referred to as minor's counsel) when it comes to representing your interests in court.
+You should also be aware of the duties and responsibilities of your attorney (also referred to as minor's counsel) when it comes to representing your interests in juvenile dependency court.

 This section provides information regarding your rights while you are in the foster care system, information about your rights as you leave the foster care system, and what you can do if your rights are being violated.
 This section also briefly addresses your relationship with your attorney and what to do if you feel that your attorney is not acting in your best interest.

 You will also find a list of additional resources at the end of the page, which includes several organizations in California who are here to help you.

 Having Trouble with Your Living Situation and Need Help Immediately?

 The California Family Urgent Response System is a free hotline for current or former foster youth and their caregivers to call and get immediate help for any issues (big or small) they may be having.
 The hotline is open 24 hours per day.
 It is a safe and private space to talk and share your concerns.

 When you call the FURS hotline, you will be connected with a trained counselor or peer who will listen to you.
 If more support is needed, a team can come directly to where you are to help you work on the problem and to create a plan to help stabilize your situation and keep you safe.